moapis/multidb/README.md

 ## Maturity

+`Beta` stage:
-`Alpha` stage.
-The intended design is fully implemented and unit tested with the race detector.
+ - The intended design is fully implemented and unit tested with the race detector.
-Actual implementations using this package still need to prove its stability and usability.
+ - We are using this library in other projects and it is being tested for production

 ## Dependencies